 Dining and drinking

 London has always had a strong outdoor restaurant and bar scene, but it’s been appreciated – and utilised – more than ever over the past year.
-Of course pub gardens are idyllic in the summer months, but the influx of cosy terraces popping up late last year proved they can work during winter too.
-There are plenty of places to eat outdoors too: peaceful riverside spots like The River Café, pretty gardens like The Ivy Chelsea Garden, and timeless spots like the courtyard of Chiltern Firehouse.
+Pub gardens are open again, and there are plenty of places to eat outdoors too: peaceful riverside spots like The River Café, pretty gardens like The Ivy Chelsea Garden, and timeless spots like the courtyard of Chiltern Firehouse.